lcsystems/kvtransaction/README.md

         - With the current implementation of Search Command Protocol v2 it is not possible to retrieve the current session key, thus valid login credentials have to be provided in plain text inside the script.

-        - Searching over all time after having done a partial backfill won't result in a complete backfill

         - Transactions won't be displayed in the correct time order